 This process of alternative splicing affects almost all human genes.
 The regulation of alternative splicing thereby enormously increases the complexity of the human genome; conversely, errors in alternative splicing can cause diseases ranging from muscular dystrophies to cancer.

 RNA processing other than splicing also contributes to human genome complexity and human disease.
 For example, RNA quality-control pathways such as nonsense-mediated decay guard against cellular noise.
-Mutations within this pathway can cause intellectual disability.
+Some of our past studies suggest that dysfunction of this pathway contributes to the pathogenesis of facioscapulohumeral muscular dystrophy.

-We seek to identify diseases where RNA processing plays important, and previously unrecognized, roles.
 We are particularly interested in finding molecular phenomena and biological processes that link otherwise unrelated disorders.
-We study pre-neoplastic diseases, cancers, and inherited genetic disorders, with a current focus on:

-We use many different technologies in our research, including high-throughput genomics, bioinformatics, statistics, molecular genetics, and biochemistry.
-A typical experiment might combine next-generation sequencing to identify a molecular phenotype with minigene experiments to test specific biochemical predictions.
+We use many different technologies in our research, including high-throughput genomics, mouse modeling, bioinformatics, molecular genetics, and biochemistry.
+A typical experiment might combine a CRISPR/Cas9-based screen to identify a molecular phenotype with molecular experiments and mouse modeling to test specific predictions and confirm disease relevance in vivo.

 We work closely with clinicians and physician-scientists in order to discover new basic science while answering questions of clinical relevance.
 We are always interested in new collaborations; please don't hesitate to contact us.